kumprj/sentimentrader-project/README.md

 ## Deploying the Application

 Create an AWS ECS Task Definition - [Create an ECS Task Definition](https://console.aws.amazon.com/ecs/home?region=us-east-1#/taskDefinitions/create) - note this links takes you to US-East 1.
 Recommended to use the same region as your other Services.
-Specify Fragate and select the default ecs task role.
+Specify Fargate and select the default ecs task role.
 Select one of your containers.
 We'll repeat these steps for the second container.

 I allocated 0.5 GB and 0.25 vCPU for the daily indicator load, and 2GB and 0.5 vCPU for the backtest.
 For backtest I set a soft limit on the container of 750MiB and no hard limit.
 Soft Limit of 128 MiB for the daily indicator load container.